Trump: Parsons Green Terrorist "In Sights of Scotland Yard" - Guido Fawkes

 — Donald J. Trump (@realDonaldTrump) September 15, 2017

-Scotland Yard had just finished briefing the press when the President posted this tweet, specifically refusing to answer questions about suspects.
+Scotland Yard had just finished briefing the press, specifically refusing to answer questions about suspects, when the President posted this tweet.
 A Twitter intelligence leak or speculation?

 UPDATE: For an idea of what Number 10 will be thinking right now: